rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.template.markdown

 $:shell:rlmeta-poster-2:cat object_counter_main.py:python

-The `--copy` command of the RLMeta compiler can be used to copy this main file as is to compiled file.
+The `--copy` command of the RLMeta compiler can be used to copy this main file, as is, to the output.

 Combining these pieces into a single compile command, we get this: